Tharman Shanmugaratnam

-Tharman Shanmugaratnam (Note: தர்மன் சண்முகரத்தினம்) (born 25 February 1957) is a Singaporean politician and economist who has been the current and ninth President of Singapore since 2023 after winning the 2023 presidential election.
+Tharman Shanmugaratnam (Note: /ˈtɑːrmən ʃɑːnmuːɡəˈrɑːtnəm, ˈtɑːrmʌn -/; தர்மன் சண்முகரத்தினம்) (born 25 February 1957) is a Singaporean politician and economist who has served as the ninth president of Singapore since 2023.
+A former member of the People's Action Party (PAP), he served as Member of Parliament (MP) for Taman Jurong of Jurong Group Representation Constituency (GRC) from 2001 to 2023.

+Born in Singapore during British colonial rule, Tharman graduated from the University of Cambridge with a master's degree in economics.
+He was elected as MP for Taman Jurong in the 2001 general election and was re-elected at the next subsequent four general elections in 2006, 2011, 2015, and 2020.
 Prior to his presidency, Tharman served as Senior Minister of Singapore between 2019 and 2023, Chairman of the Monetary Authority of Singapore between 2011 and 2023, and Deputy Prime Minister between 2011 and 2019.
-He also served as Coordinating Minister for Economic and Social Policies between 2011 and 2015, Minister for Finance between 2007 and 2015, Minister for Education between 2003 and 2008 and Minister for Manpower in 2011 and 2012.
+He also served as Coordinating Minister for Economic and Social Policies between 2011 and 2015, Minister for Finance between 2007 and 2015, Minister for Education between 2003 and 2008, and Minister for Manpower in 2011 and 2012.

-A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing Jurong Group Representation Constituency (GRC) between 2001 and 2023.
-Tharman made his political debut in the 2001 general election, and had been re-elected to Parliament four times at subsequent general elections in 2006, 2011, 2015 and 2020.

-In June 2023, Tharman announced his intention to run for the presidential election, as well as his scheduled resignation on 7 July from all his positions in the government and as a member of the PAP, as the presidency is a non-partisan office.
+In June 2023, Tharman announced his intention to run for the upcoming presidential election.
+On 7 June 2023, Tharman resigned from both the PAP and Parliament as the presidency is a non-partisan office.
 On 2 September, Tharman was announced as the winner after receiving 70.4% of the vote in a landslide victory and was elected as the ninth president of Singapore.
 He is the first presidential candidate of non-Chinese descent to win a contested presidential election in Singapore.